First Russian circumnavigation

-The first Russian circumnavigation of the Earth took place from August 1803 to August 1806 and was carried out on two ships, the Nadezhda and the Neva, under the commands of Adam Johann von Krusenstern and Yuri Lisyansky, respectively.
-The expedition had complementary economic, diplomatic, and exploratory goals.
+The first Russian circumnavigation of the Earth occurred between August 1803 and August 1806.
+It was carried out by two ships, the Nadezhda and the Neva, under the commands of Adam Johann von Krusenstern and Yuri Lisyansky, respectively.

-The main aim was to establish diplomatic and economic relations between Russia and Japan and with Chinese ports for trading Russian furs.
-The Chinese stage of the expedition was tied to the overland embassy headed by Yury Golovkin.
-To help establish diplomatic and economic relations between Russia and Japan, the party included a large diplomatic delegation headed by the Court Chamberlain and plenipotentiary ambassador Nikolai Rezanov.
+The main goal was to establish diplomatic and economic relations between Russia and Japan and facilitate fur trading through Chinese ports.
+The Chinese leg of the expedition was tied to a mission and planned embassy headed by Yury Golovkin.
+Likewise, the party included a sizeable diplomatic delegation bound for Japan, headed by the court chamberlain and plenipotentiary ambassador Nikolai Rezanov.
 Rezanov was also the "High Representative" of the Russian-American Company.
-However, Rezanov frequently conflicted with Krusenstern, who had spent years proposing the round-the-world expedition and had different priorities.
+Rezanov and Krusenstern frequently fought over priorities during the voyage.

 The ships set off from Kronstadt on August 7, stopping at Copenhagen, Falmouth, Tenerife, Brazil, Nuku Hiva, and Hawaii.
-When the expedition reached the Hawaiian Islands in June 1804 the vessels parted ways – the Nadezhda went to Kamchatka and Japan, while the Neva headed to Kodiak Island, Alaska, where it spent 14 months and participated in the Russian-Tlingit war.
-The ships were reunited in Guangzhou in December 1805, and after leaving China, they sailed together for a short time, before returning independently to Kronstadt in August 1806.
+When the expedition reached the Hawaiian Islands in June 1804, the two vessels parted ways – the Nadezhda went to Kamchatka and Japan, while the Neva headed to Kodiak Island, Alaska, where it spent 14 months and participated in the Russian-Tlingit war.
+The ships reunited in Guangzhou in December 1805, and after leaving China, they sailed together for a short time before returning independently to Kronstadt in August 1806.